Thomas Crump

 Thomas Crump (12 March 1845 – 18 January 1907) was an English clergyman and amateur cricketer.
-After graduating from Oxford University, Crump held various ecclesiastical roles in the Herefordshire/Shropshire area before moving to Somerset in 1880.
+After graduating from Oxford University, Crump held various ecclesiastical roles in the Herefordshire and Shropshire areas before moving to Somerset in 1880.
 He remained in Somerset until his death in 1907.

 He was a keen cricketer, and played county cricket for both Herefordshire and Shropshire, before making his solitary first-class cricket appearance for Somerset in 1885, aged 40: he scored eight runs in his only innings.

 Life and ecclesiastical career

 Thomas Crump was born on 12 March 1845, in Cleobury Mortimer, Shropshire.
 His father, also Thomas Crump, was described by the cricket historian Stephen Hill as "a man of means who described his occupation as 'gentleman'".
 The younger Thomas Crump attended Lucton School, an independent school near Leominster in Herefordshire, and then went up to Wadham College, Oxford.
 He graduated from Wadham in 1868, and became curate in Bitterley, Shropshire.
 Three years later, he was made vicar of Leintwardine, Herefordshire, where he remained for five years.
 In 1876, he married Josephine Helen Colvin, the daughter of Colonel John Colvin of Leintwardine House, and became vicar of the nearby Downton-on-the-Rock.

 He remained in the Leintwardine area for another four years, before he was appointed as rector of Corfe, near Taunton, Somerset.
 One of the senior members of the Church of England in the Taunton area, A. C. Ainslie, was a cousin of Josephine, and often visited the family at Leintwardine House.
 Hill suggests that the appointment of Crump to Corfe was an example of the "nepotism ... in the Church of England".
 Crump served as rector of Corfe until 1897, when he became vicar of East Pennard, near Shepton Mallet, Somerset.
 He had two sons and three daughters, and remained vicar of East Pennard until his death on 18 January 1907 from a long illness.